Actual Total Loss

 Result

 Once your vehicle is declared a total loss, insurance companies have the legal right to sell it and recoup some of their losses.
-Your insurance company will inform the Department of Motor Vehicles that your car has been totaled when they take your vehicle.
+Your insurance company will inform the Department of Motor Vehicles that your car has been totaled when they take it.

 1. Evidence that proves what shape your car was in and